SwiftGraphs/Grape/README.md

 ```

 > [!NOTE]
-> The `Grape` module relies on [`Observation` framework](https://developer.apple.com/documentation/observation).
-For backdeployment, you may want to check some community shims like [`swift-perception`](https://github.com/pointfreeco/swift-perception).
+> The `Grape` module relies on the [`Observation` framework](https://developer.apple.com/documentation/observation).
+It’s possible to backdeploy with community shims like [`swift-perception`](https://github.com/pointfreeco/swift-perception).
+>
 > The `Grape` module may introduce breaking API changes in minor version changes before 1.0 release.
+>
-The `ForceSimulation` module is stable in terms of public API now.
+> The `ForceSimulation` module is stable in terms of public API now.

 <br/>